-The effectiveness of agricultural extension, apart from the coverage, depends also on the quality of the information provided.
-Extension officers having the right information about different innovations is therefore a useful step to check in the theory of change for achieving scale with new innovations.
-With this objective, three knowledge questions related to important CGIAR innovations were integrated into the NSDS 2021 and asked to the extension officers.
-Specifically, the officers were asked: i) to list which recommendations they give when there is a banana wilt outbreak (see Figure 16); ii) to list the nutritional benefits of OFSP when fed to young children (see Figure 17), and iii) respond to which maize varieties have been bred for their drought tolerance (see Figure 18).
+The effectiveness of agricultural extension, apart from the coverage, also depends on the quality of the information provided.
+Extension officers having the right information about different innovations is therefore a useful step to check in the theory of change for achieving scale with innovations.
+With this objective, three knowledge questions related to important CGIAR innovations were integrated into the NSDS 2021 and asked of the extension officers.
+Specifically, the officers were asked to i) list which recommendations they give when there is a banana wilt outbreak; ii) list the nutritional benefits of OFSP when fed to young children, and iii) respond to which maize varieties have been bred for their drought tolerance.